 The upward rising nutrient solution pushes oxygen-poor air out of the root system during the flood cycle.
 The oxygen-rich air is drawn into the growing medium while the fertiliser solution drains back into the reservoir.
 This provides enough oxygen to the roots, allowing them to maximise their nutrition absorption.
 In Ebb and Flow systems, the most common growing mediums are rockwool and grow rocks.
 The Ebb and Flow method of hydroponic gardening is low-maintenance but extremely effective.

-Technique of Nutrient Film
+The technique of Nutrient Film

 The Nutrient Film Technique, or NFT system, is a hydroponic system that uses active recovery.
 Again, submersible pumps are used, and nutrient solutions are reused.
-The NFT makes use of a reservoir with a submersible pump that pumps nutrient solution into a grow-tube where the roots are suspended.
+The NFT makes use of a reservoir with a submersible pump that pumps nutrient solution into a grow tube where the roots are suspended.
 The nutritional solution pours over the roots and back into the reservoir since the grow-tube is at a modest downward slope.
 Up to 24 hours a day, the nutritional solution runs over the roots.